Home » Drill String » Drill Collar Weight Calculation Methods

 • The hydraulic force acting on the bottom of the Drill Collars is denoted by F2.

-The Weight On Drilling Bit WOB acts on the formation, but since for every action there is a reaction equal in magnitude, there will be a reaction force equal to WOB acting upward on the bottom end of the Drill Collars.
+The Weight On Drilling Bit WOB acts on the formation, but since every action has a reaction equal in magnitude, there will be a reaction force equal to WOB acting upward on the bottom end of the Drill Collars.

 Ft + WOB + F2 = W1 + W2 + F1